Great Cash-Generating Ideas for Budding Mompreneurs

 Mommy bloggers have taken the web by storm -- Dooce might be the best example of a blogging superstar who turned a quirky personal brand into a profitable business.
 But all over the web, you'll find mompreneur bloggers with specialty niches like healthy eating, parenting, adopting, allergies, special needs, crafts and more.

-The great thing about blogging?
+What is the great thing about blogging?
 It has very low start-up costs and its something you can do on the side until you can begin to make a profit or set up sponsorship deals.

 Can you provide pleasant customer service for the most harried of customers?
 Have a knack for sales?
 Then a call center job might be for you.
-Many of these positions can be done from home on somewhat flexible schedule for a variety of different companies.
+Many of these positions can be done from home on a somewhat flexible schedule for a variety of different companies.
 Call center jobs are usually either inbound (customer service-related) or outbound (sales related).

 Affiliate marketing is sometimes touted as "get rich quick schemes" by shady sites offering pyramid schemes that promise quick cash for little effort.
 Make no mistake -- successful affiliate marketers put in a lot of effort toward building an audience and quality content that will bring in sustainable passive income.
-Expect to do a lot of legwork up front -- but if you play your cards right you can build a solid source of revenue over time.
+Expect to do a lot of legwork up front -- but if you play your cards right, you can build a solid source of revenue over time.
 A niche market can be a great way to go.
 Look for a market that has a clearly defined need and willing audience.

 If you have a knack for teaching or making the complex material more digestible, consider the field of information products.
 You can create your own webinar or ebook using low-cost tools, such as Camtasia, YouTube, and Powerpoint.
 If you are interested in using the resources of a larger company, new educational startups like Udemy and Skillshare allow anyone to create and sell classes through their platform.
 Though they take a small percentage of your profits, you can take advantage of their built-in communities and marketing lists.